Scarborough Futurist Theatre grave theory is dismissed

 The council said a survey had shown that was highly unlikely and would now seek developers for the seafront site.

-The council acquired the theatre in the 1980s but decided to redevelop the site after a report said the building was beyond the point of refurbishment.''No human remains'
+The council acquired the theatre in the 1980s but decided to redevelop the site after a report said the building was beyond the point of refurbishment.'

 The Save our Futurist group suggested the slab might mark the position of the grave of a brother of Will Catlin, who built the Futurist in 1921, due to an old covenant protecting the slab from removal.